mikolmogorov/Ragout/INSTALL.md

 Sibelia
 -------

-Ragout uses *Sibelia* for the decomposition of genomes into synteny blocks.
+Ragout uses *Sibelia* for decomposing genomes into synteny blocks.
 Download and install it into your system (binary packages are available for all popular platforms).